ysyk2021/mastering-conflict-resolution/src/chapter-2.md

-# Chapter 2: The Psychology of Workplace Conflict

 Understanding the psychological underpinnings of workplace conflict is essential for effectively resolving conflicts.
 In this chapter, we will explore some of the key concepts in the psychology of workplace conflict.